Koala Post-Rehabilitation Study

-This project will monitor koalas, after care and medical treatment (or post-rehabilitation), by radio-tracking them in the Greater Western Sydney region with the aim of improving our understanding of survival and of the factors contributing to successful re-establishment in the wild.
+This project is monitoring koalas, after care and medical treatment (or post-rehabilitation), by radio-tracking them in the Greater Western Sydney region with the aim of improving our understanding of survival and of the factors contributing to successful re-establishment in the wild.
 This area of research is important as it will support and inform wildlife rehabilitators, and other wildlife health professionals on the effectiveness of current care and release protocols in NSW.
 This post-rehabilitation monitoring study is the first of its kind for the Greater Western Sydney region.

 Where will the study take place?

-This study will monitor rehabilitated koalas that have been admitted to the University of Sydney Avian Reptile and Exotic Pet Hospital (AREPH) and cared for by WIRES and Sydney Wildlife in Greater Western Sydney region, NSW.
+This study is monitoring rehabilitated koalas that have been admitted to the University of Sydney Avian Reptile and Exotic Pet Hospital (AREPH) and cared for by WIRES and Sydney Wildlife in Greater Western Sydney region, NSW.
 Currently, AREPH receives approximately 30-40 injured, sick or orphaned koalas per year, which are then rehabilitated by WIRES and Sydney Wildlife careers and released back into the wild.
 An immense amount of resources, cost, human time and effort is required by WIRES and Sydney Wildlife carers and AREPH wildlife professionals to rehabilitate koalas to the point of release into the wild.